JonanthaW/Arduino-Projects/Project 9-2 -Seven Display ON or OFF Anode/README.md

 ## :books: About it

-In this project we connect a 7 Segment Display and control it with cathode common.
+In this project we connect a 7 Segment Display and control it with Anode common.

 ## :floppy_disk: What will we use:
 <ul>